 Meet Coastal Carol

 Carol Steingart is a marine science educator who has been conducting intertidal programs for over 20 years.
 Carol, also known as “Coastal Carol,” fell in love with the marine world when she first went to the Shoals Marine Laboratory as an undergraduate at the University of New Hampshire in 1977.
 Having grown up on the flat, sandy beaches of Long Island, NY, she was immediately captivated by the rocky shoreline of Maine and the critters under the rocks.
-After working in the freshwater streams of New Hampshire in the 70s, and in the music recording engineering field in the 80s, she returned to her passion in the tide pools of Maine when she was asked to bring in some marine creatures to her daughter’s second grade class.
+After working in the freshwater streams of New Hampshire in the 70s, and in the music recording engineering field in the 80s, she returned to her passion in the tide pools of Maine when she was asked to bring in some sea creatures to her daughter’s second grade class.
 Her presentation on tide pool critters was so good, the teachers asked her back year after year.
 Today, Carol offers unique intertidal excursions on the Maine coast to small groups and brings the tide pools to schools and other locations.
 Carol’s favorite marine creature is the horseshoe crab.
 Her passion for horseshoe crabs comes out in her special program offerings and excursions featuring these “prehistoric helmets of the sea.”

 Let’s go tidepooling!
 Email or call Coastal Carol at 207-831-4436 to plan your Maine intertidal adventure.